splunk/splunk-connect-for-snmp/docs/microk8s/configuration/step-by-step-poll.md

 ```

 Querying by profiles/group in Splunk is only possible in the metrics index.
 Every piece of data being sent
 by SC4SNMP is formed based on the MIB file's definition of the SNMP object's index.
-The object is forwarded to an event index only if it doesn't have any metric value inside.
+The object is forwarded to an event
+index only if it does not have any metric value inside.

 The following is a Splunk `raw` metrics example: